 - How far are the amenities like parks, supermarkets, transport hubs, and restaurants?

-- How good is the rental property market of that location?
+- How good is the rental property market in that location?
 What are the comparable rents and purchase prices?

 - How is the economic development of the area?